-Did you know that data from the Australian Bureau of Statistics 2014-2015 National Health Survey revealed that 9 in 10 Australian adults did not eat the recommended 5 serves of vegetables per day?!
+Did you know that data from the Australian Bureau of Statistics 2014-2015 National Health Survey revealed that 9 in 10 or 93% of Australian adults did not eat the recommended 5 serves of vegetables per day?!

 Vegetables are one of the 5 core food groups and regular consumption has been strongly linked to the prevention of chronic disease such as heart disease, stroke and certain types of cancer.
 Vegetables are highly versatile foods that are great sources of fibre, vitamins, minerals and antioxidants.
 As they are high in nutrients and low in energy they are great to bulk meals up with and are beneficial to either losing or maintaining weight while keeping you full.